-Freshmen Sophomore

-Orientation Enrollment

-Enrollment Career planning seminar

-4-year course plan

-Juniors College/Career planning Enrollment

-Senior conference, post high school planning (individual) college, job recommendations, testing information, and interpretation.
+Freshmen Orientation Enrollment 4-year course plan Sophomore Enrollment Career planning seminar Juniors College/Career planning Enrollment Seniors Senior conference, post high school planning (individual) college, job recommendations, testing information, and interpretation.

 A conference with a counselor may be arranged during a study hall, lunch period, before or after school, or during class time if arrangements are made in advance.
 Speak to the receptionist in the Guidance Department about making an appointment.